IanToujou/Hyper-Species/documentation/docs/getting-started/installation.md

 - Spigot
 - Paper

-??? warning "Other Versions"
+??? warning "Other Software"

     Hyper Species may work on other software as well, but we will not provide official support and fixes for these versions.

 The plugin needs to run on **Minecraft 1.20.x** or later.
+HyperSpecies uses a lot of new particles, items and sounds from the newer versions.
+Older Minecraft versions would make the plugin boring and spells would lose variety.

 ## How To Install